higher average spend per customer with targeted offers

 360-degree view of customers

 Adobe Analytics is the backbone of Heathrow’s digital experience.
-Analytics brings together data with a consistent Adobe ID that helps map consumers as they move across web, mobile, email and other channels.
+Analytics brings together data with a consistent Adobe ID that helps map consumers as they move across web, mobile, email, and other channels.
 This data helps Heathrow build a 360-degree view of how customers respond to digital campaigns and experiences.
-The Data Workbench capability in Adobe Analytics allows for even greater insight into both online and off-line activities to improve cross-sale opportunities and even predict future performance so that Heathrow can continue to push changes that increase revenue.
+The Data Workbench capability in Adobe Analytics allows for even greater insight into both online and offline activities to improve cross-sale opportunities and even predict future performance so that Heathrow can continue to push changes that increase revenue.

 This real-time analytic data, along with subscriber and third-party data, feeds into Adobe Audience Manager to create a unified user profile for each customer.
-Audience Manager manages millions of profiles and creates valuable segments for targeting and personalisation as people move across digital channels and even through the airport.
+Audience Manager manages millions of profiles and creates valuable segments for targeting and personalization as people move across digital channels and even through the airport.

 “Adobe Audience Manager is a game-changer that allows us to bring together all of our data and create a unified experience for our customers no matter how or where they engage with us,” says Irvine.
-“We’ve just started our journey with Audience Manager, but we’re expecting that it will drive personalisation and contextual experiences at every touchpoint with customers, from websites to mobile to digital displays in the airport.”
+“We’ve just started our journey with Audience Manager, but we’re expecting that it will drive personalization and contextual experiences at every touchpoint with customers, from websites to mobile to digital displays in the airport.”

 For example, Heathrow has long promoted “reserve and collect” shopping, which allows shoppers to reserve products ahead of time and simply pick them up at the airport.
-Heathrow expanded this programme into Heathrow Boutique, which is a full-fledged e-commerce marketplace for Heathrow retailers.
+Heathrow expanded this program into Heathrow Boutique, which is a full-fledged e-commerce marketplace for Heathrow retailers.
 When customers browse for handbags or technology in Heathrow Boutique, those preferences are stored as traits in Audience Manager.

 If a customer continues to one of Heathrow’s other web properties, Audience Manager feeds that information into the website so that customers see offers for products and services that interest them.
 This provides Heathrow with more opportunities to deliver relevant experiences that increase revenue.